axsh/wakame-vdc/docs/content/usage/windows-machine-images.md

 ```

 The instance uuid is the third parameters and the fourth parameter is
-the private part of the ssh key selected when launching the instance.
+the private part of the ssh key that was selected when launching the
+instance.
 For this example, the password is `wvh?^A&}&}`.

+In the future, functionality to retrieve the initial random password will
+be added to the Wakame-vdc web GUI.